HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf208.md

 ## WCM column sorting enhancement

+== "Containers"
     A new option to set the sort order of the last modified date column from the WCM Library Explorer to descending in addition to ascending default order

+==  "On-Premises"
+    A new option to set the sort order of the last modified date column from the WCM Library Explorer to descending in addition to ascending default order

-•	New Configuration task for integration of Unica Campaign segments with DX Personalization Rules.
+##  New Configuration task for integration of Unica Campaign segments with DX Personalization Rules

+== "Containers"

+    See the topic [Sample for leveraging Unica segments in PZN Rules](../../manage_content/pzn/pzn_apis/Sample_leveraging_Unica_segments_pzn_Rules.md) for more information.

+==  "On-Premises"

     See the topic [Sample for leveraging Unica segments in PZN Rules](../../manage_content/pzn/pzn_apis/Sample_leveraging_Unica_segments_pzn_Rules.md) for more information.

 ## Experience API update